Floorp-Projects/Floorp/mobile/android/android-components/README.md

 ℹ️ For more information **[see the website](https://mozilla-mobile.github.io/android-components/)**.

-A full featured reference browser implementation based on the components can be found in the [reference-browser repository](https://github.com/mozilla-mobile/reference-browser).
+A fully-featured reference browser implementation based on the components can be found in the [reference-browser repository](https://github.com/mozilla-mobile/reference-browser).

 # Getting Involved